 • Maintain adequate rest and nutrition.

-• Patients receiving dexamethasone eyedrops may wish to wear sunglasses to protect from the sun, as eyes may become more sensitive to sunlight.
+• Patients receiving Decadron eyedrops may wish to wear sunglasses to protect from the sun, as eyes may become more sensitive to sunlight.
 Patients should discuss the use of contact lenses with their healthcare provider

-• Dexamethasone may leave patients more susceptible to infection.
+• Decadron may leave patients more susceptible to infection.
 Therefore, patients should wash their hands often, avoid large crowds of people and avoid other people who are not feeling well to reduce their risk of infection.

 Are there any special precautions patients should be aware of before starting treatment?

 • Patients should inform their physician if they are pregnant, breastfeeding or planning a family in the near future.
 This drug may cause birth defects.
 It is important to use some kind of birth control while undergoing treatment.
 Also, patients may want to talk to their physician if they are considering having children in the future, since some drugs may cause fertility problems.